Mattho5/communicationsCenterPortlet/README.md

-communicationsCenterPortlet
+Communication Center Portlet
 ===========================
-Portlet which allows user to instant messanging using of various protocols.
+Portlet which allows user to instant messanging using of various protocols within a gate In portal.
+In current version is implemented only xmpp protocol.